JBDuler/mac-dev-setup/README.md

 source ~/.bash_profile
 ```

 Now, let's say you have a project called `myproject`.
-You can set up virtualenv for that project and the Python version it uses (for example 2.7.13):
+You can set up virtualenv for that project and the Python version it uses (replace `3.x.x` with the version you want):

 ```
-pyenv virtualenv 2.7.13 myproject
+pyenv virtualenv 3.x.x myproject
 ```

 See the list of virtualenvs you created with: